-Paul Arthur Dufour died in Baton Rouge on September 6, 2008.
+Paul Arthur Dufour was born August 31, 1922 in Manchester, New Hampshire.
+He died in Baton Rouge on September 6, 2008.
 His passing was marked by the awesome destruction visited on southern Louisiana by Hurricane Gus.
 Thanks to Gus, Paul’s funeral couldn’t be scheduled until the 16th.
-I’ll leave this – Nature’s surreal, bombastic exclamation point to a life well lived – for you to ponder with your own measure of poetic license…
+I’ll leave this – Mother Nature’s surreal, bombastic exclamation point to a life well lived – for you to ponder with your own measure of poetic license…

 As I sat in the pew at St. Aloysius Church during Paul’s funeral, his glorious Journey Window streaming sunshine from above the altar, I couldn’t help but notice the diverse group of family, friends, fellow artists, teachers, and students who had gathered to celebrate Paul’s life.
 This reminded me that I “knew” only a small facet of the dazzling, intense, multidimensional gem that was Paul.
 There are many who can better recount his life from the unique perspectives of wife, son, daughter, grandchild, business partner, neighbor, friend, etc. The following comments are from the very limited perspective of one of Paul’s former (and forever) students.